wenxin-liu/wenxin-liu/README.md

 - ⚡ Fun fact: ...
 -->

 I'm Wenxin Liu.
 I am a computer scientist, software engineer and site reliability engineer with a decade of industry experience.

-I completed my Master’s degree in Computer Science at Birkbeck, University of London recently, under the supervision of Prof. Tobias Ritschel (UCL), where my research focused on the intersection of computer graphics and machine learning.
-In particular, applying neural networks to bounding volumes and spatial queries, shifting construction from a problem in computational geometry to a problem of optimisation.
-Our article, “Neural Bounding”, is out on arXiv pre-print.
+Recently I've been working on research at the intersection of computer graphics and machine learning.
+Specifically, applying neural networks to bounding volumes and spatial queries, shifting construction from a problem in computational geometry to a problem of optimisation.
+Our latest article, “Neural Bounding”, is out on arXiv pre-print.

-Alongside my academic pursuits, I am a senior engineer with ten years of industry experience.
-My professional expertise spans across data, infrastructure, platform, and software.
-In particular, I specialised extensively in Site Reliability Engineering (distributed systems, networking, platforms, pipelines, telemetry, Linux, cloud computing) and Software Engineering (object-oriented: Go, Java, Python; Functional: Scala, Kotlin.)

-I received my BSc (Hons) from University College London.
-Looking ahead, I’m interested in pursuing further research via a Ph.D. that combines computer graphics and computer vision.

 You can get in touch with me at wenxin.liu.cs[at]gmail.com.